golang/vulndb/README.md

 Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE file.

-The database contents in `reports/` are distributed under the terms of the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Database entries available at https://storage.googleapis.com/go-vulndb/ are distributed under the terms of the
+[CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.